I suppose this is a story like many others. Parrot-loving girl meets bird. Girl feels bad for bird’s situation. Girl buys bird. And so on.

 Sinclair was a youngster whose eyes were grey like his species name, and hadn’t yet mellowed to the soft yellow of adulthood.
 He was aloof and unaccustomed to change.
 However, my 26 year old memory suggests it didn’t take him long to settle into life with his new flock, and unlike some of the more sensitive types, the noise and chaos did not at all bother him.

 A bird of simple pleasures, Sinclair was content to entertain himself, stainless steel bells and complex nut and bolt toys being the favorites.
 He wasn’t needy, nor did he prefer human speech, though he could, very well, speak it.
 No, he preferred whistles and beeps, wows and woos, and mimicking smoke detectors whose batteries were running low.
 And instead of creating a relationship with a bird of his own species, he liked Beedge, a curmudgeonly 50 year old Amazon who would become his best friend and defender when he was too weak to defend himself.
-But there was a depth to his intelligence that I’d not experienced before, and when he held my gaze with one side eye, he communicated knowledge and understanding.
+But there was a depth to his intelligence that I’d not experienced before, and when he held my gaze, he communicated knowledge and understanding.

 An old soul.